-5.2.1 It comprises streets, squares, green spaces, footpaths and other outdoor spaces.
+5.2.1 The 'public realm' belongs to everyone.
+It comprises streets, squares, green spaces, footpaths and other outdoor spaces.
 Good design of the public realm is important as it is the 'glue' that holds together all the buildings, current and future, that make up the estates.